Non-Invertible Higher-Categorical Symmetries: Examples: Non-Invertible 2-Categorical Symmetries in 4d

 \section{Examples: Non-Invertible 2-Categorical Symmetries in 4d}

 In this section we provide examples of 4d theories whose topological surface defects, line defects and local operators form a non-invertible symmetry described by a 2-category.
 All the examples we discuss can be obtained by gauging an invertible 0-form symmetry of 4d theories containing invertible 1-form symmetries upon which the 0-form symmetry acts non-trivially.
-Most of the symmetry 2-categories we discuss describe discrete symmetries, but we also provide an example in subsection \ref{sec:O24d} of a symmetry 2-category describing continuous symmetries, or in other words a \textit{continuous symmetry 2-category}.
+Most of the symmetry 2-categories we discuss describe discrete symmetries, but we also provide an example in subsection \ref{sec:O24d}, of a symmetry 2-category describing continuous symmetries, or in other words a \textit{continuous symmetry 2-category}.

+We discuss the $\Pin^+(4N)$ 4d Yang-Mills theory in section \ref{Pin4N4d} and the non-abelian gauging by $S_3$ of 4d $\Spin(8)$ Yang-Mills.
+The $O(2)$ theory is discusssed in section \ref{sec:O24d}, and the closely related principle extension of $SU(N)$, $\widetilde{SU(N)}$, in appendix \ref{app:SUNtilde}.
+To illustrate that such non-invertible symmetries also arise beyond pure gauge theories, we provide a quiver example in appendix \ref{app:Quiver}.

-In all examples we obtain global fusions of surface defects that are not equal to their local fusions.
-In most of the examples, the gauging process relating the two involves gauging an invertible 0-form symmetry living on the surface defect.
+In all examples we find that fusions of surfaces lead to surfaces with condensation on top of them.
+In most of the examples, the condensation is described by gauging of an invertible 0-form symmetry living on the surface defect.
 However, we also find an example where we have to gauge a non-invertible categorical symmetry of the surface defect.
 See equation (\ref{ntggf}) and discussion around it.

+The most non-trivial example in terms of fusions is the discrete gauge theory in section \ref{sec:Z2Z2Z2}, which has two layers of non-invertibles in the higher category, i.e. we have both non-invertible genuine line operators and non-invertible genuine surface operators.